S6Regen/Block-Associative-Memory/README.md

 I allowed the hash based indexing procedure to act as a nonlinearity for the associative memory algorithm.
 For better numerical surety you may wish to directly include a nonlinearity such as f(x)=1 x>=0, f(x)=-1 x<0.

-Code is FreeBasic 1.07.1, cos' that's how it is.
+Code is FreeBasic 1.07.1 (Linux AMD64), cos' that's how it is.